bengalicu/bengal-website/book/primitives.md

 ### Using floating point numbers

-The example below creates an Float object with the value of 1.234.
+The example below creates an Float instance with the value of 1.234.

   ```
   myFloat = 1.234;